Cinque Terre Walk Write a review

 Cinque Terre Walk itinerary

 Independent arrival in Monterosso al Mare, the largest of the five Cinque Terre villages.
 It is connected by train with Genoa to the north, and Pisa and La Spezia to the south.
 Our hotel is located in the heart of the old town, with its colorfully-painted houses and striking medieval church built of white and black local marble.
-Meet your guides and the rest of the group at 6:30 pm for a welcome drink and short orientation spiel from the guides before dinner at a local seafood restaurant.
-Overnight in Monterosso.
+Meet your guides and the rest of the group at 7 pm for a welcome drink and short orientation talk from the guides before dinner at a local seafood restaurant.
+Overnight in Monterosso at the Hotel Margherita ( or Hotel Carla in Levanto) .
 Hotel and dinner included.

 A short train ride takes us to the seaside town of Framura, where we start our walk to beautiful Levanto.
 The trail takes us high above the shimmering waters of the Tyrrhenian Sea before returning us to the coast at Levanto, a walled town originally built by the Romans.
 The 10th century church steeple once served as a watchtower to warn the village of marauding pirates.
 We exit Levanto following an ancient path that is still paved with broad flagstones worn shiny with the passage of centuries of travelers.
 The scenic coastal track leads us to the spectacular look-out at Punta Mesco where we see the five villages of the Cinque Terre spread out before us.
 We descend to Monterosso’s old town and its bustling village life.
 Enjoy a gelato or a cold drink overlooking the water, or grab your swimsuit and take a refreshing dip from Monterosso’s sandy beach.
-Tonight we enjoy a cooking lesson with Felicita, whose homemade pesto is guaranteed to please!
-Hotel, breakfast and dinner included.
+Tonight we enjoy a cooking lesson where we learn how to make homemade pesto!
+Overnight Monterosso.
+(Hotel Carla, in Levanto) Hotel, breakfast and dinner included.

 Today we say farewell to Monterosso and hike to Portovenere, starting from Riomaggiore, the last of the Cinque Terre villages.
 Our walk takes us past a medieval church, through scented pine forests, and finally down past the Genovese fortress that protected Portovenere from marauding corsair pirates and their rival naval republic, Pisa.
 Dramatic cliffs plunge into the blue waters of the Mediterranean in a setting so beautiful that Byron, Shelly, and D.H.
 Lawrence fell to its charms.
 You will have time to meander through the village’s narrow pedestrian streets before a private van transfer to La Spezia where we catch the train north to the bustling town of Santa Margherita Ligure.
 About 60 kilometers north of La Spezia, Santa Margherita is an elegant coastal town whose waterfront promenade is lined with regal villas and grand “Belle Epoque” period hotels.
+The Hotel Jolanda is our home for the last two nights.
 One of our favorite restaurants awaits us this evening.
+Overnight Santa Margherita Ligure.
 Hotel, breakfast and dinner included.

 The tour ends after breakfast this morning.
 Independent departure from the hotel to the train station, a short walk or taxi ride from the hotel.
 Santa Margherita is well connected by rail with the rest of Italy, and an easy train ride to the airports of Pisa, Milan or Genoa.
 Breakfast included.

-The walks in the Cinque Terre, though not long in terms of distance, can be strenuous at times as we ascend and descend steep paths or stone stairways that have been used for years to link the villages of the region.
+Though not long in terms of distance, the walks can be strenuous at times as we ascend and descend steep paths or stone stairways that have been used for years to link the villages of the region.
 We have designed the trip so that there is always some free time in the late afternoon so you can relax, read, or have a dip in the sea.
 Breakfast is included every day, and dinners reflect the excellent traditional food of the region.
 Daily distance between 8 and 14 kms.

-Trip Cost Includes: All accommodations in superior 3-star properties (3 nights Monterosso, 2 Santa Margherita); 5 breakfasts and 4 dinners; bilingual guide or guides; all luggage transfers; scheduled train and boat transfers as indicated in the itinerary.
+Trip Cost Includes: All accommodations in superior 3-star properties (3 nights Monterosso or Levanto, 2 Santa Margherita); 5 breakfasts and 4 dinners; bilingual guide or guides; all luggage transfers; scheduled train and boat transfers as indicated in the itinerary.

 Booking: e-mail us at email@example.com to receive a booking contract (or use the 'Contact Us' link at the top of this page), or click on the 'Book Now' button to the right.